 The Importance of Hallmarks on Georgian Silver

 For centuries, hallmarks have been used in Great Britain to date and grade silver.
-Perhaps most importantly, this practice became a uniform way to guarantee the purity of the material, ensuring that all pieces of sterling equaled 92.5% silver.
-The five types of marks which may be present on English sterling silver include: a maker’s mark, assay office or town mark, date mark, assay mark, and duty mark.
+Perhaps most importantly, this practice of antique silverware markings became a uniform way to guarantee the purity of the material, ensuring that all pieces of sterling equaled 92.5% silver.
+The five types of silver markings which may be present on English sterling silver include: a maker's mark, assay office or town mark, date mark, assay mark, and duty mark.

 The assay office or town mark indicates the location where the silver was assayed or tested to ensure that it met British silver standards (92.5% pure silver).

-The date mark records the year that the piece was assayed.
-This mark consists of a letter of the alphabet, usually in alphabetical order, which was assigned to the year.
+The date mark on the antique silver records the year that the piece was assayed.
+This purity mark on a silver piece consists of a letter of the alphabet, usually in alphabetical order, which was assigned to the year.
 One must pay special attention to this important mark because letters were reused in capital and lowercase form.

-The assay mark, sometimes called the “Lion Passant,” denotes that the item met the stringent sterling silver standard.
+The assay mark on a silver object, sometimes called the "Lion Passant," denotes that the item met the stringent sterling silver standard.

 Major Makers of Georgian Silver